Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 28:21

-fully agree with that, that I think region by region, you’re gonna see different responses, as you pointed out here in Colorado, right?
-It’s great.
-You’re not gonna see the death of being out in the road.
-We all want a race out there.
-I lived up in Toronto when Zwift was really just coming out.
-And I was told by a sales rep at swift that Toronto has the highest density of Zwift racers per capita of any city in the world.
-And it makes sense to me because Toronto is cold a lot of the year and even when it’s one arm, it’s not a safe city to ride in, or that safe, you know, there’s a couple paths you can do.
-But if you’re a serious cyclist, trying to get some good hard riding, it can be tough in that city and I saw a lot of people get on Zwift and I have a lot of friends that bulls Zwift all summer, even when it’s warm outside.
-And I think of in particular one case.
-So we had this the way we did our training races as we got up at 5am.
-And went to a little neighborhood before anybody’s awake to race.
-But a couple of years ago, a bunch of guys were doing one of these races on one of our favorite routes and had a run in with a car for five guys went down, several of them got injured.
-And some of those guys are like done.
-They don’t show up to that morning, right at all.
-But you see, I see him every day on Swift and that was the response.
-This is not safe, and Swift is safe.
-I get my racing kick.
-So I’m gonna go there.
+Fully agree with that, that I think region-by-region, you’re gonna see different responses.
+As you pointed out, here in Colorado, riding is great.
+You’re not gonna see the death of being out in the road – we all want to race out there.
+I lived up in Toronto when Zwift was really just coming out and I was told by a sales rep at Zwift that Toronto has the highest density of Zwift racers per capita of any city in the world – and it makes sense to me because Toronto is cold a lot of the year and even when it’s one arm, it’s not a safe city to ride in, or that safe, you know, there’s a couple paths you can do.
+But if you’re a serious cyclist, trying to get some good hard riding, it can be tough in that city and I saw a lot of people get on Zwift and I have a lot of friends that pull Zwift all summer, even when it’s warm outside.
+And I think of, in particular one case – so we had this – the way we did our training races is we got up at 5am and went to a little neighborhood before anybody’s awake to race.
+But a couple of years ago, a bunch of guys were doing one of these races on one of our favorite routes and had a run-in with a car, 4-5 guys went down, several of them got injured.
+And some of those guys are like done, they don’t show up to that morning ride at all, but you see, I see him every day on Zwift and that was the response – “this is not safe and Zwift is safe, I get my racing kick so I’m gonna go there”.

 Rob Pickels 30:53